How to Invest in Perplexity AI in 2026

 Perplexity is an AI-based search engine company aiming to offer accurate, reliable, and real-time answers to users' queries.
 And it's exploding in popularity.

-Did you know that there's a way for you to invest in Perplexity AI, too?
+Still, there is a way for you to invest in Perplexity — if you qualify.

 Can you buy Perplexity AI stock?